justintadlock/breadcrumb-trail/readme.txt

 	<?php if ( function_exists( 'breadcrumb_trail' ) ) breadcrumb_trail(); ?>

 To see all methods and options, refer to the `readme.md` file included with the plugin download.
+You can also [view the readme online](https://github.com/justintadlock/breadcrumb-trail/blob/master/readme.md).

+### How do I disable the plugin styles? ###

+You can disable the plugin styles by adding this to your theme's `functions.php` file:

+	add_action( 'after_setup_theme', 'bct_theme_setup' );

+	function bct_theme_setup() {
+		add_theme_support( 'breadcrumb-trail' );
+	}

+Note that the breadcrumbs will be completely unstyled at this point.
+You'll need to add style rules to your theme's `style.css` file.

 ### Do breadcrumbs show in Google search results? ###